DavidDGamble/SnailMail/README.md

 ## Setup/Installation Requirements

+* _Create a .env file in the apiTest repository with the api key for testing._

 * _Clone the repository to your desktop from: {Enter the repository url here}_
 * _Run [$ dotnet run] in the {ProjectName} repository in {ProjectName.Solutions}_